retooth2/xenharmlib/doc/quickstart.rst

     assert interval_u.pitch_diff != interval_d.pitch_diff
     assert abs(interval_u).pitch_diff == abs(interval_d).pitch_diff

-Similar to pitches intervals are comparable and sortable, also across different tunings.
+Similar to pitches, intervals are comparable and sortable, also across different tunings.
 Intervals with a smaller frequency ratio are considered smaller, and vice versa.
 For example, the fifth interval of 31-EDO is a bit smaller than the fifth interval of 12-EDO: